YS-P/SDOclust/README.md

 ### Impact of Split Count
 - Performance improves as the `n_splits` value increases, even when keeping the number of cores constant.
-- In a 16 core environment, setting `n_splits=16` yielded the fastest total time, suggesting that data partitioning is reducing bottlenecks in parallel processing.
+- In a 16 core environment, setting `n_splits=16` achived the fastest total time, suggesting that data partitioning is reducing bottlenecks in parallel processing.

 ![](results/figures/parallel_scalability.png)
-- **Note:** For scenarios with many clusters, increasing observers or reducing `χ` (the parameter controlling the local threshold for graph-edge cutting between observers) is recommended to maintain accuracy.

 ### Amdahl's Law Analysis
 - The estimated parallelisable fraction `p` increases with the number of splits, ranging from approximately 0.42 at 2 splits to 0.79 at 16 splits.